Plethora777/mcpe_viz/README.md

 Here's an example invocation:

 ```
-> ./mcpe_viz --grid --db /fs/d0/mcpe/another1/ --out /fs/d0/mcpe/output/mcpe_output8 > logfile
+> ./mcpe_viz --grid --db /fs/d0/mcpe/another1/ --out /fs/d0/mcpe/output/mcpe_output8
 ```

 This will read the leveldb from "/fs/d0/mcpe/another1" and name output files starting with "/fs/d0/mcpe/output/mcpe_output8", and it will draw chunk boundaries on your output image.
-This also dumps the *voluminous* output to "logfile".
-The log file has a ton of interesting information about your world.  "grep" is your friend.
+This also dumps the *voluminous* output to "mcpe_output8.log".
+The log file has a *ton* of interesting information about your world.  "grep" is your friend.

 Please note that --db expects the directory which contains "level.dat".

+## CUSTOMIZATION

+You can copy mcpe_viz.xml to ~/.mcpe_viz/mcpe_viz.xml and then edit that file to set custom colors for blocks and biomes.

 ## TODO